Itasha: Vehicles owned by character rights owner

 The executive director of ACID Co., Ltd. (parent company of game developer Âge), Hirohiko Yoshida, was reported to own a Muv-Luv-themed Lamborghini Gallardo, Lancia Stratos, and BMW M5.
 The cars were unveiled in 2008 âge×Nitro+ in Akihabara UDX Gallery.

-An official Macross Frontier-themed Suzuki Wagon R was unveiled in Macross Galaxy Tour Final.
-It was later redesigned for the Macross Super-Dimensional Space Launch ceremony.
+Good Smile Co. has sponsored Super GT GT300 cars with liveries featuring itasha-like illustrations of Hatsune Miku since 2008.
+In 2010, they spun off from their sponsored team to start their own team called Good Smile Racing.
+These cars are often also featured at conventions like Anime Expo.
+In 2019, Good Smile partnered with Type-Moon and TRIGGER to field cars with itasha liveries for Miku, Fate, and Promare at the 2019 24 Hours of Spa.

 Vehicles from automotive manufacturers

 In Nagoya Auto Trend in 2009, a Phantom of Inferno-themed Chevrolet Corvette, a Melonbooks-themed MINI Cooper, and a Chaos;Head Noah-themed Toyota Estima were unveiled.

 Licensed model vehicles

 Officially licensed itasha cars can be found both in display and R/C car models.

 In June 2008, Aoshima Bunka Kyozai launched "ITASHA" as one of their model car product lines.
 Since then, many model companies have produced various itasha versions of their car models.
 Fujimi, Kyosho, HPI and Tamiya also sell models with itasha decorations.

 Recently, combinations between models and actual itasha are increasing, wherein models based on the original itasha were made afterwards.